 This feature allows you to receive signals only from callers who have selected the same CTCSS and DCS code.

-DCS is a digital extension of CTCSS.
+DCS is similar to CTCSS.
 It provides 104 extra, digitally coded, squelch codes that follow after the 38 CTCSS codes.
-CTCSS 1-38 ,followed by DCS 1-104.
+CTCSS 1-38, followed by DCS 1-104.